ava-labs/avalanche-docs/docs/learn/avalanche/subnets-overview.md

 - Subnets can have their own token economics with their own native tokens, fee markets, and incentives determined by the Subnet deployer.
 - One Subnet can host multiple blockchains with customized [virtual machines](virtual-machines.md).
-- They don’t share execution thread, storage[^1], or networking with any other Subnets, including the Primary Network.

 ### Native Interoperability